callumalpass/obsidian-biblib/docs/installation.md

 3. Go into the `plugins` sub-directory.
 4. Create a new folder named `biblib`.
 5. Copy the downloaded `main.js`, `manifest.json`, and `styles.css` files into the `biblib` folder.
-6. Restart Obsidian or reload the app (`Ctrl/Cmd + R`).
+6. Restart Obsidian or reload the app.
 7. Go to `Settings` -> `Community plugins`.
 8. Find "BibLib" in the list of installed plugins and toggle it **on**.

 ## Installation via BRAT

-BRAT (Beta Reviewers Auto-update Tester) is an Obsidian plugin that helps install and update plugins that are not yet in the official community store.
+BRAT is an Obsidian plugin that helps install and update plugins that are not yet in the official community store.

 1.  **Install BRAT:**
     *   Go to `Settings` -> `Community plugins` -> `Browse`.